Types of courses

-Higher education means any study from Level 4 (which is equivalent, in level, to the first year of a university course) upwards – this can include short courses, a range of degrees, occupational courses and even post-graduate qualifications.
-Courses take place in universities, colleges and at some training providers.
-You can check which organisations in the South West offer Level 4 and above courses here.
+Higher education means any study from Level 4 (which is equivalent, in level, to the first year of a university course) upwards – this can include short courses, a range of degrees, occupational courses and even postgraduate qualifications.
+Courses are delivered through universities, colleges and some training providers.
+Use the Lifepilot Find a provider facility to find organisations in the South of England that offer courses at Level 4 and beyond.

-There are some courses that help adults prepare for higher level study that do not require formal qualifications on entry e.g. Access to Higher Education courses, Open University Access Modules and other Open University courses and some Foundation Years offered at some univerities.
+There are some courses that help adults prepare for higher education level study that do not require formal qualifications on entry e.g. Access to Higher Education courses, many programmes offered by The Open University and some courses with foundation years.

-If you don't feel ready for higher education or one of the preparatory courses then you might want to start with a course related to a personal interest with less of a focus on a qualification, or by brushing up on your IT, literacy or numeracy skills.
+If you don't feel ready for higher education or one of the preparatory courses then you might want to start with a course related to a personal interest without the pressure of doing a qualification, or by brushing up on your literacy, numeracy or IT skills.

-Whatever your starting point you need to know what you want to get from a course and explore the best way to get it in a way to suit your needs and circumstances.
+Whatever your starting point, think about what you want to get out of a course and your own needs and circumstances.